collabnix/dockerlabs/workshop/datascience/README.md

-# Docker in Data Science
+# Docker for Data Scientists